 Tribe’s like Eds are the result of years of someone showing up with an open heart every day.
 The food had to be good, but the heart made all the difference.
 Ed fed rich intellectuals and disabled paupers one step away from homelessness.
 They were all warmed by the same uniquely Texan charm, and some really good food.
 I learned later, after he’d moved on from his restaurant that he thought those years were the best of his life.

 Eds was a refuge for me for years.
 I learned to smoke there – buying cigarettes when you could still get them out of a machine.
 In the darkness I hid from adolescence, becoming a regular like the others – eating my paychecks away when I wasn’t working.
 Most regulars pretended I wasn’t a kid while I shared a smoke with them, I even ran into a few of my high school teachers in their off hours.

 The rules of conversation were different at Eds.
 Anybody could talk to anybody.
 Gay men hung out with straight men, teenagers with professors, dancers with construction workers.
 The only thing not tolerated was bullshit.
 Eds was an embassy for our souls.

 He sold the restaurant before I was done with my adolescence.
 The new owners took on the cooking tasks and I was out of a job.
 My one safe haven from the madness of childhood was dissolved from my life.
 My brother and sister, and a good many of my friends worked at Eds.
 Getting his kids jobs there was a genius stroke on the part of my Dad.
 Not only did it keep us busy, it exposed us to the good and bad of the world with a big Texan watching our backs.
-It inoculated me against the white bread flavor of suburbia, making it necessary to seek out the dark, smokey back rooms of the world.
+It inoculated me against the white bread flavor of suburbia, making it necessary to seek out the dark, smoky back rooms of the world.
 You know, the places where all the really cool people hang out.